Akash-Ahir/90DaysOfDevOps/2026/day-61/day-61-terraform-intro.md

 **Document:** What did `terraform init` download?
 What does the `.terraform/` directory contain?

-  `terraform init`- This will scan our .tf file in that folder and install all the required automation things and create env
+  `terraform init`- This will scan our .tf file in that folder and install all the required automation things and prepares the working directory for Terraform

   `.terraform/`- Contains downloaded provider plugins and metadata that Terraform needs to communicate with AWS